You will visit: Peru, including Lima, Arequipa, Colca Canyon, Puno, Cusco, Sacred Valley, Machu Picchu & Puerto Maldonado

 Uros Islands are fascinating to visit and you’ll love experiencing the entrepreneurial spirit of the locals here.
 You’ll get a glimpse at the local lifestyle as you visit small fish farms, a natural history museum, a local’s home and check out the variety of wares for sale by the women of the community, including local textiles and mini totora reed boats.

 You can opt to take a ride on one of the larger reed boats which were formally the only means of transportation that the islanders had.
-Later, we’ll return to Puno for dinner and a couple of drinks or turning in for an early night.

 - Ride on a triciclo!